Course format: Instructor-led online training

-The Pyzdek SPC Boot Camp is a highly focused course designed to rapidly bring the power of Statistical Process Control and process behavior charts to solve difficult problems and maintain process stability.
+The Pyzdek SPC training course is a highly focused course designed to rapidly bring the power of Statistical Process Control and process behavior charts to solve difficult problems and maintain process stability.
 In addition, the course provides guidance on Process Capability Analysis, insight on common SPC myths and advice to avoid common SPC pitfalls.

 This highly visual, hands-on Pyzdek Institute course teaches a systematic approach to either set up a new SPC system from scratch or to improve an existing system.
 The course content is Minitab-based and suitable to the healthcare, plastics, food processing, machining, aerospace, automotive and other industries.

 The course requires a good understanding of Minitab fundamentals including navigation, menu structure, data integrity, column stacking/unstacking, annotations, data visualizations and similar.
 For those without Minitab experience, please see the Pyzdek Institute’s Introduction to Minitab short course.

 - Attendees must have a PC with Minitab installed (Minitab license and installation instructions will be provided by the Pyzdek Institute upon enrollment).